Wednesday, 31 December 2008

 Young Victoria 2009 Played by Rupert Friend

 In the 1975 Emmy winning TV drama series Edward the Seventh, he was played by Robert Hardy.
-In the 2016-19 British historical television drama series Victoria he is played by Tom Hughes
+In the 2016-19 British historical television drama series Victoria he was played by Tom Hughes

 ACHIEVEMENTS Modernized and reformed aspects of British society.